Educational Materials and Informative Publishing

 over 100 photographs, walking tour maps, and side trips, from the banks

-of the Chattahoochee River near Georgia's Fort Benning to Montgomery,
+of the Chattachoochee River near Georgia's Fort Benning to Montgomery,

-then down to the once-French/English/Spanish city of Mobile and Mobile Point on
+then down to once French/English/Spanish Mobile city and Mobile Point on

 the Gulf of Mexico.